sahasra101/Basic-Portfolio/README.md

 # Basic-Portfolio
-This website is a descriptive about me page.
+This website is a practice descriptive about me page.
+I have not included personal content at this time.